h-bar/demofi-api/README.md

 # Demofi [Under early development]

 Demofi is a template to build and deploy a quick demo for your Machine Learning model.
-This repository only includes code for an APU server.
+This repository only includes code for an API server.
 For a web app demo using this API server.
 Please see [demofi-web](https://github.com/h-bar/demofi-web).

 ## Usage

 Modify my_demo.py to fit you model into  `run_model`.
-Upon each request, `run_model` will be called with a python objects containning data and parameers sent along with the request as parameter.
-The returned value will be sent back as response in JSON format.
+Upon each request, `run_model` is called with a python objects containning data and model parameters sent along with the request as parameter.
+The returned value is sent back as response in JSON format.

 ## Endpoint